vaclavsvejcar/svejcar-dev/content/drafts/2019-11-14-troubles-with-future.md

 And, unlike `Future`, the result is the same, _Tasks_ are again executed synchronously.
 This is because unlike `Future`, `Task` is always _lazily evaluated_ so it really doesn't matter where in the code you define it.
 If you want to execute multiple `Task` values in parallel, you have to explicitly do that on your own (see documentation about [parallel processing][web:monix_parallelism]).

 # Conclusion
-As shown in simple examples in above article, [Future]'s design, mainly the _eager evaluation_ and _memoization_ can lead to some unexpected situations, mainly when there's need to use it in functional codebase.
+As shown in simple examples in above article, the [Future]'s design (_eager evaluation_ and _memoization_) can lead to some unexpected situations, mainly when combined with _side effects_.
 [Monix Task][Task] is nice alternative that preserves some fundamental principles of _functional programming_, such as _referential transparency_, allows to write more clean codebase by reducing the need of `ExecutionContext` everywhere and provides more fine grained control over _where_ and _how_ it's executed.

 [Akka]: https://akka.io/
 [Apache Spark]: https://spark.apache.org/